-At the time of issue, District general obligation bonds have a 25-year term, typically with the first five years being interest-only payments.
+At the time of issue, District general obligation bonds have a 25-year term.
 In the event that the District Board decides at a future time to dissolve the District, State statute provides that all taxable property in the District will remain subject to the lien for the payment of the bonds until all bonds have been defeased.